-- The following items are designated with numbers on the site plan on the following page. - 1 Location of parking: 71 existing spaces. - 2 Location of bus loop: 13 existing bus spaces. - 3 Existing Grades 1 to 5 play area with playground equipment. - 4 Existing Kindergarten play area with playground equipment. - 5 Existing multipurpose field, location of new geothermal well field. - 6 Existing softball field. - 7 Existing hard play area. - 8 Existing courtyard. - 9 Existing service area. - 10 Existing building restriction line (red) and right of way line (black). - 11 Existing steep grade change on south and east side of building. - 12 New secured school entrance, adjacent to administration. - 13 New administration addition. - 14 New classroom addition. - 15 Waterloo Community Park.
+- \ The following items are designated with numbers on the site plan on the following page. - 1 Location of parking: 71 existing spaces. - 2 Location of bus loop: 13 existing bus spaces. - 3 Existing Grades 1 to 5 play area with playground equipment. - 4 Existing Kindergarten play area with playground equipment. - 5 Existing multipurpose field, location of new geothermal well field. - 6 Existing softball field. - 7 Existing hard play area. - 8 Existing courtyard. - 9 Existing service area. - 10 Existing building restriction line (red) and right of way line (black). - 11 Existing steep grade change on south and east side of building. - 12 New secured school entrance, adjacent to administration. - 13 New administration addition. - 14 New classroom addition. - 15 Waterloo Community Park. - 16 Additional handicap parking spaces. - 17 New parent drop-off and pick-up lane. - 18 New stair and accessible ramp for students to egress out of the building. - 19 New stormwater management facility to accommodate the new additions. - New parking addition as proposed by Alternate #1 (45 spaces). - Added an addition to M.I.N.C. classrooms as proposed by Alternate #2.

-PROPOSED SITE PLAN ADJUSTMENTS
+PROPOSED CONSTRUCTION DOCUMENTS SITE PLAN ADJUSTMENTS